osilander/bacterial-genomics-intro/ngs-snakemake/index.rst

 .. code:: bash

     # list ONLY files that have "H8_evol" at the beginning
+    # Here we use a * at the END to match any letters/numbers
+    # at the end
     ls -lh H8_evol*
     -rw-rw-r-- 1 olin olin 477K Mar  1 11:15 H8_evolved.fastp.html
     -rw-rw-r-- 1 olin olin 133K Mar  1 11:15 H8_evolved.fastp.json